minhtcai/minhtcai/README.md

 ### Hi there, this is Minh 👋

-- 🔭 I’m currently working on X Lab
+- 🔭 I’m currently working on 3D Decomposition
 - 🌱 I’m currently learning Computer Vision at Carnegie Mellon University
-- 👯 I’m looking to collaborate on my startup
-- 🤔 I’m looking for help with my startup
 - 💬 Ask me about machine learning, computer vision, startup
 - 🦝 Visit me at: https://minhtcai.github.io/
 - 📫 How to reach me: minht@cs.cmu.edu